llooker/data-block-census/README.md

 # ACS Demographic Data Block

-The U.S. Census Bureau’s [American Community Survey (ACS)](https://www.census.gov/programs-surveys/acs) is an annual nationwide survey that collects and produces information on social, economic, housing, and demographic characteristics in the U.S. This Data Block is based on a [publically available dataset hosted in Google BigQuery](https://console.cloud.google.com/marketplace/details/united-states-census-bureau/acs?id=1282ab4c-78a4-4da5-8af8-cd693fe390ab) as part of the [Google Cloud Public Datasets Program](https://cloud.google.com/public-datasets?_ga=2.233975447.-840160752.1587661252).
+The U.S. Census Bureau’s [American Community Survey (ACS)](https://www.census.gov/programs-surveys/acs) is an annual nationwide survey that collects and produces information on social, economic, housing, and demographic characteristics in the U.S. This Data Block is based on a [publicly available dataset hosted in Google BigQuery](https://console.cloud.google.com/marketplace/details/united-states-census-bureau/acs?id=1282ab4c-78a4-4da5-8af8-cd693fe390ab) as part of the [Google Cloud Public Datasets Program](https://cloud.google.com/public-datasets?_ga=2.233975447.-840160752.1587661252).
 Here we reference the most recent [5 year estimates](https://www.census.gov/programs-surveys/acs/guidance/estimates.html) for each geographic region currently available in BigQuery.

 You'll find two types of view files in this Data Block: those related to geography (in the `geography` folder) and those that group fields into categories like `employment` and `population` (in the `views` folder).
-The Census Bureau designates  `GEOID` identifiers for each geographic region which allow the `geographic` views to be joined via their respective `geo_id` field.
-An effort has been made here to join `geography` views based on this `GEOID` for the premade explores.
-These serve as a good example on how to join the `geography` views together elsewhere.
+The Census Bureau designates  `GEOID` identifiers for each geographic region. `GEOID`s are hierarchical allowing the `geographic` views to be joined via their respective `geo_id` fields to more granular levels.
+The premade explores included in the Data Block have already been joined in such a way.

-- **Please refer to [this link](https://www.census.gov/programs-surveys/geography/guidance/geo-identifiers.html) for more detail regarding `GEOID` designation**
+**Please refer to [this link](https://www.census.gov/programs-surveys/geography/guidance/geo-identifiers.html) for more detail regarding `GEOID` designations.**

 ### Importing ACS Data into other Projects
 Views and explores from this Data Block can be brought into your other projects by using [project import](https://docs.looker.com/data-modeling/learning-lookml/importing-projects) via [extends](https://docs.looker.com/data-modeling/learning-lookml/extends) or [refinements](https://docs.looker.com/data-modeling/learning-lookml/refinements) syntax.

-If using `state`, `county` or `census_tract` geographies without joining to the `block_group` level you'll need to also include the categories of interest from the `views` folder.
+If using `state`, `county` or `census_tract` geographies without joining to the `block_group` level you'll need to also include the fields of interest from the `views` folder.

-All other geographic regions: `school_districts_*`, `cbsa`, `places`, `puma`, `congressional_district` and `zcta` include measures when imported and can be joined to `state` using the `state_key` field -- no additional `view` declerations are required -- simply import and join to an explore.
+All other geographic regions: `school_districts_*`, `cbsa`, `places`, `puma`, `congressional_district` and `zcta` include fields when imported and can be joined to `state` using the `state_key` field -- no additional `view` declarations are required -- simply import and join to an explore.
 Refer to the example below to help you get started.

 #### Project Import Example
 Imagine we have a project with an `orders` explore which we join to an `address` view that just happens to have a `county_fips` field (lucky us).
-We're interested in learning more about the of level of education and employment status for the populations of a few counties and decide to import view files from this Data Block.
+We're interested in learning more about the of level of education and income for the populations of a few counties and decide to incorporate this Data Block into our original project.

-The orignal explore looks like this:
+The original explore looks like this:

 ```
 explore: orders {